Here’s a simple diagram sketch of excellent Seth Godin’s blog “What’s the use case?” (original blog here).

 Seth writes about a right way to sell your ideas: ‘The most effective way to sell the execution of an idea is to describe the use case first.
 And before you can do that, you need to have both the trust of your client and enough information to figure out what would delight them.’

+I liked that new approach from a start.
+For better remembering it, I started to sketchnote the essence for myself.
 That is how I see the visualization of this particular idea:

 More ideas for presentation graphics